 Bachelor of Science in Information Systems

 The Bachelor of Science in Information Systems (BSIS) program links business and technology, and there is great demand in the corporate world for people who can integrate all elements of the enterprise into a comprehensive network of responsive, proactive information delivery systems.
 Information systems have become increasingly important in fields such as healthcare and criminal justice.
-The BSIS program includes: data communications, systems analysis, system development, database administration, project management, computer forensics, health information management, and quality/information assurance.
+The BSIS program includes: data communications, systems analysis, system development, database management system, project management, enterprise architecture, IT infrastructure and IS strategy, management and acquisition.

-The transition program that is available for students in the BSIS is a BSIS to Master of Science in Management Information Systems.
-Students must meet certain requirements as stated below:
+A Transition Program is available for students in the BSIS to Master of Science in Management Information Systems.
+Students must meet certain requirements as detailed.

 BSIS/ Master of Science in Management Information Systems (MSMIS) Transition Program